Reflex seizure: Signs and symptoms

 Reflex seizures can be either generalized or focal seizures or both.
 However, for any given stimulus there may be a large variation in the kind of elicited seizure.
 For example, reading epilepsy may cause myoclonic jerks in the jaw or may cause focal seizures in the regions of the brain responsible for reading.
 In reflex epilepsy generalized seizures are more common than focal seizures.

 Generalized seizures

-Generalized seizures are seizures that arise in large areas of the brain including both hemispheres.
+Generalized seizures are seizures that arise in large areas of the brain, including both hemispheres.
 Generalized seizures can take the form of myoclonic jerks, absences, or generalized tonic-clonic seizures.
-Myoclonic jerks are the most common generalized seizures seen among reflex seizures and can be the located in the limbs, trunk, or in specific regions of the body (Ex. in the muscles of the jaw or the eyelids).
-Reflex absence seizures are also common especially in response to certain kinds of triggering stimuli such as light, proprioseptive, cognitive, emotional, or linguistic.
+Myoclonic jerks are the most common generalized seizures seen among reflex seizures and can be located in the limbs, trunk, or in specific regions of the body (e.g., in the muscles of the jaw or the eyelids).
+Reflex absence seizures are also common, especially in response to certain kinds of triggering stimuli such as light, proprioceptive, cognitive, emotional, or linguistic.
 Generalized tonic-clonic seizures are less common and can occur independently or more commonly after a cluster of myoclonic jerks or absence seizures.